 How we spend our money is determined, among other things, on our background, personal values and individual priorities, Although average values can provide initial indications, they’re not individual enough and have only limited relevance to everyday financial life in Switzerland.With a tailor-made budget, it’s much easier to reconcile all the items of your budget in Switzerland and the obligations in your home country with your financial possibilities.
 For irregular expenses such as extra running costs for your home and the deductibles and copayments you pay on your health insurance it’s a good idea to build up reserves and keep these separate from your savings.

 Where you live also has a significant influence on the cost of living.
 For example, rents are highest in Zug, Zurich and Schwyz, while the lowest average rents on apartments are to be found in Glarus, Neuchâtel and Jura.
-And the the tax rates also differ widely from municipality to municipality.
+And the the tax rates also differ widely from municipality to municipality (only in German).
 For example, tax is high in the municipality of Hundwil in the canton of Appenzell Ausserrhoden, where municipal tax corresponds to 470% of the income.
 In comparison, there are tax advantages in the municipality of Genthod in the canton of Geneva, where the municipal tax rate is 25%.